 Katie Gallogly-Swan: Just to follow up on that.
 I think that’s a hundred percent true… From my own experience, I just went to your standard Roman Catholic primary school in Coatbridge, but every child in my primary school from the age of five got elocution lessons.
 When you went into the next primary only the kids that were at the top of their classrooms got elocution lessons moving forward, so that was only about ten percent of the school.
 And it was the selection of students they has decided were going to succeed in life, who were taught how to talk properly in order to be respected.
 That’s a systematic devaluing and oppression of working class culture and practice.
 And that was only about you know, seventeen years ago.

 Gerry Hassan: I mean ‘the Glasgow effect’ is absolutely well-known and reference in a kinda bubble, a self-contained community academic circles, particularly it is become a mantra in public health and of course then as you were saying earlier Ellie, it’s certainly something people have gained international reputations on and so on.
 But what’s more missing is something about psychology and in fact it’s missing from most of our politics and public life, an understanding of psychology of power and powerlessness.
 Most people in this city, don’t feel very powerful about most thing, even most local things.
 And there’s this missing issue of ‘agency’ in this city.
-I mean how do you effect change in this city?
+I mean how do you affect change in this city?
 I mean to my mind, I’m gonna just say in very black and white, but only a lunatic would think they would do it by going through Glasgow City Council or becoming a councillor or so on [audience laughs]… It’s a complex organisation, it does some things well, you know, it does.
 And there’s a whole pile of problem cultures in there.

 And the one thing we haven’t touched on at all in this discussion is absolutely paramount to how this city runs and doesn’t run is gender.
 So years ago I did a project on the future of the city which was trying to actually basically get things like ‘the Glasgow effect’ and ‘the Glasgow miracle’ into the same conversation.
 In fact it was the public health people who wanted to talk about ‘the Glasgow effect’, the marketing / tourist people wanted it off the agenda, in case some Italian tourist walking down Sauchiehall Street felt they’d get stabbed.
 And so we thought, both these stories are true.
 Actually your chance of being stabbed walking down Sauchiehall Street is next to zero, and your chance as a tourist.
 And gender is part of this, because the people who are activists in this city are mostly women.
 When we ran the events – we ran forty events across the city – for our funders, all done as a nice matrix so it was all properly representative – two thirds of the people who came were women.
 Loads of them were activists.
 And the answer to ‘the Glasgow effect’ (this is on the 2001 census, not the latest census), is if you got to what was called ‘Shettleston man’, which became again another mythical creation in the bubble of the personification of the problem.
 What was the answer to Shettleston man?
 It was actually Shettleston woman to an extent, because the gap between Shettleston man and Shettleston woman in life expectancy was over eleven years… nearly double the life expectancy gap between men and women in this county.
 So it kinda looks like, and I’m just saying this to be slightly frivolous… Shettleston women put up all her life with Shettleston man etc. etc. and when he died, you know, they got a wee flip from him [audience laughs].
 So there is something in it about how people manage social change and the kinda deindustrialised change that, again summarising it: women per se, working class women in the most deprived bits of Glasgow, have done it a bit more successfully than men.